Introduction to XBRL: Understanding the Basics

 • Data Interoperability: XBRL’s structured format enables seamless integration with other systems and technologies, enhancing data interoperability and enabling more sophisticated analysis and reporting capabilities.

-XBRL represents a significant step forward in the world of financial reporting, offering a standardized, efficient, and transparent method for exchanging business information.
-By understanding the basics of XBRL and its core components—elements, schemas, and taxonomy—organizations can avail the full potential of this powerful tool and enhance their reporting processes.
-As XBRL continues to evolve and integrate with emerging technologies, it promises to play an increasingly vital role in shaping the future of financial communication and data management.
+XBRL represents a significant step forward in financial reporting, offering a standardized, efficient, and transparent method for exchanging business information.
+By understanding the basics of XBRL and its core components—elements, schemas, and taxonomy—organizations can fully utilize this powerful tool and enhance their reporting processes.

 Subsidiaries